White House Farm murders: Extended family, inheritance

 The financial ties and inheritance issues within the immediate and extended family provided a motive and added a layer of complexity to the case.
 The Bambers' company, N. and J. Bamber Ltd, was worth £400,000 in 1985 (c. £1,061,016 in 2021).
 In their wills, June left £230,000 (c. £608,000) and Nevill £380,000 (c. £1,004,000).
 During the trial, the court heard that the Bambers had left their estate to both Jeremy and Sheila, to be divided equally.
 In addition, Nevill's will had said that, to inherit, Jeremy had to be working on the farm at the time of his father's death.
-The court also heard, from the mother of Jeremy's girlfriend, that he had been saying June wanted to change her will to bypass him and Sheila and leave her estate to Sheila's twins instead.
+The court also heard, from Mugford's mother, that he had been saying June wanted to change her will to bypass him and Sheila and leave her estate to Sheila's twins instead.

 The parents' estate included land and buildings occupied by Jeremy's cousins, who were made aware, after the murders, that he intended to sell them.
 It was one of those cousins who found the silencer in the gun cupboard, with the flecks of blood and paint that proved pivotal to the prosecution.
 Because of Jeremy's conviction, the estate passed instead to the cousins.
 One moved into White House Farm, while that cousin and several others acquired full ownership of the caravan site and other buildings.
 This conflict of interest became a bone of contention, as did the apparent failure of the police to search and secure the crime scene.
-Jeremy argues that the family set him up, a claim that one of the group dismissed in 2010 as "an absolute load of piffle".
+Jeremy argues that the family set him up, a claim that one of the group dismissed in 2010 as "an absolute load of piffle."

 Jeremy has launched two legal actions while in prison, claiming a share of the estate, which the cousins said was part of an attempt to harass and vilify them.
 In 2003 he began a High Court action to recover £1.2 million from the estate of his maternal grandmother, arguing that he should have inherited her home at Carbonnells Farm, Wix, which went instead to June's sister—the grandmother had cut Jeremy out of her will when he was arrested—and that he was owed seventeen years' rent from his cousins who lived there.
 In 2004 he went to the High Court again to claim a £326,000 share of the profit from the caravan site.
 The court ruled against him in both cases.